john-kurkowski/john-kurkowski.github.io/_drafts/2014-08-10-paint-by-types.md

 implementations stick to the contract.

 Finally, when you're able to run the program for the first time, there's a higher rate that it "just works."
-That's overly simplistic, of course.
-Types do not protect you from logic bugs.
+That's overly simplistic, of course, as types do not protect you from logic bugs.
 Even so, it feels like most of the hard work is over.
 Oh, that hard work we're used to, from lower level languages and weaker type systems, that we assumed was a necessary evil of the job.

 [A Comparison Between Perl and Haskell] tells one such story.